upbound/docs/content/core-concepts/authoring-compositions.md

 ```

 The statement in the `_items` variable is a fully functional KCL function.
 With
-the VSCode KCL extension and KCL language server, you get autocompletion,
+the Visual Studio Code KCL extension and KCL language server, you get autocompletion,
 linting, type errors, and more.

 In this example, the `oxr` assignment captures the composite resources and the